 AbMat Preacher Pad Review

 The Preacher Pad is a collaboration between Adam from Garage Gym Lab and AbMat, makers of a ton of various accessory type items for the gym.
-You can read about the Preacher Pad in this write up I did for the Garage Gym Competition here.
+I was lucky enough to get an early release for a review.
+Thanks Adam!

 Key Notes